-Welcome to the ARA website
+Welcome to ARA

 Our practice integrates excellent medical care with comprehensive services.
-We maintain a full-service laboratory, x-ray facilities, a physical therapy division, four centers for the diagnosis and treatment of osteoporosis and four infusion centers.
+We maintain a full-service laboratory, x-ray facilities, a physical therapy division, seven centers for the diagnosis and treatment of osteoporosis and seven infusion centers.
 We offer patients the opportunity to access the most recent and innovative technologies by maintaining an active clinical research program that participates in national trials to evaluate new medications for the treatment of arthritis, osteoporosis, and a variety of rheumatic diseases.

 Rheumatologists are physicians who, following 4 years of medical school and 3 years in an internal medicine residency, go on to complete an extra 2-3 years of fellowship training focused on the management of chronic musculoskeletal and autoimmune conditions.
 The role of the rheumatologist is to help people live to their fullest potential by controlling their symptoms, restoring maximum function and alleviating discomfort.
 Because autoimmune and inflammatory diseases can affect almost any organ system or part of the body, rheumatologists are expert diagnosticians and will not focus solely on bones and joints.
 Learn more about the role of rheumatologists by clicking on the video.

 Questions about Monkeypox?